Dionismaximus/rock-paper-scissors/README.md

 - I confirmed that the all pages, blocks and section are readable and easy to understand.
 - I have confirmed that all buttons work correctly.

+## Responsive Web Design Testing
+- Responsive Design Checker was used to test the responsiveness of the website on various screen sizes and devices.
+- Chrome DevTools was used to test responsiveness in different screen sizes during the development process.

+## Languages
+- HTML
+  - Was used structure.
+- CSS
+  - Used to add styles.
+- Java Script
+  - Was used to write the basic logic for the game.

+## Content
+- I confirm that all content was written by the developer.

 ## Validator testing